-Private practicing consultants are able to bill an hourly rate, which can be as high as several hundred dollars per hour for their services, whereas a psychologist who works in the prison system will earn a significantly lower salary.
+Private practicing consultants can bill an hourly rate, which can be as high as several hundred dollars per hour for their services, whereas a psychologist who works in the prison system will earn a significantly lower salary.
 Forensic Psychologists who worked for state governments were among the lower wage earners, making around $57,000.

 Certain niches within psychology and forensics psychology are expected to grow by a whopping 56 percent through 2022.
 The most opportunities will be for those who specialize in industrial psychology, particularly in testing and evaluating criminal justice job applicants.

 Is Forensic Psychology for You?